oweta/career-porfolio/Readme.txt

 ## About Me

-I’m Oweta Jacob Emmy, a passionate and evolving tech enthusiast currently pursuing a Bachelor's Degree in Information Technology.
-I love learning by building — from simple front-end interfaces to data-driven
+I’m Oweta Jacob Emmy, a passionate and evolving tech enthusiast currently pursuing a Bachelor's Degree in